DavidMiles1925/lifted_logic/README.md

 - **Keeping it simple:** I kept this project very vanilla.
 I did not use any JS frameworks such as React or Angular.
 I felt this would better show my personal skills as a developer.

 - **The slider was a fun challenge:** I had actually never done this before, so I decided to challenge myself to do this from scratch, rather than using any kind of JS library.
-I don't think it turned out too badly for the amount of time I spent on it.
+I don't think it turned out too badly.

 - **Data Validation:** The data validation I put in place was designed to demonstarte not only data validation, but also concepts of classes in OOP.
-I have also written a custom React hook in the past to be able to initialize data validation in forms in a signle line of code.
+I have also written a custom React hook in the past to be able to initialize data validation in just a few lines of code.
   &emsp;[Link Here](https://github.com/DavidMiles1925/se_project_react/blob/main/src/utils/useFormAndValidation.js)

 ## Resources